 On March 23, 2010, following the Company's IPO, the Board adopted the original shareholder rights plan of the Company (the "2010 Rights Plan").
-In order to remain effective, the terms of the 2010 Rights Plan required that it be reconfirmed by shareholders at the third, sixth and ninth annual meetings of shareholders following the IPO.
-The 2010 Rights Plan was amended and restated to reflect certain amendments and reconfirmed by shareholders at the Company's annual and special meeting of shareholders on April 24, 2013, and further amended and restated to reflect certain amendments and reconfirmed by shareholders at the annual and special meeting of shareholders held on April 19, 2016 (the "Rights Plan").
-The Rights Plan is required to be reconfirmed again by the Company's shareholders at the 2019 annual meeting of shareholders of the Company.
+The 2010 Rights Plan was amended and restated to reflect certain amendments and reconfirmed by shareholders at the Company's annual and special meeting of shareholders on April 24, 2013, and further amended and restated to reflect certain amendments and reconfirmed by shareholders at the annual and special meeting of shareholders held on April 19, 2016, and further amended and restated to reflect certain amendments and reconfirmed by the shareholders at the annual and special meeting of the shareholders held on May 22, 2019 (the "Rights Plan").